-20.2.
-Audio Time vs Music Time
+19.2.
+Audio Time vs Beat Time

-What is the difference between Audio time and Music time?
+What is the difference between Audio time and Beat time?

-Audio time (or "real" time) is the length and tempo of a performance as executed and recorded.
-Whereas "music" (BBT, for Bar-Beat-Tick) time is a series of arranging data (notes and rests) that can be executed very quickly, or very slowly, and still be considered the same.
+Audio time ( or "real" time ) is the length and tempo of a performance as executed and recorded.
+Whereas "beat" time is a series of arranging data (notes and rests) that can be executed very quickly, or very slowly, and still be considered the same.

-In "music" time, a quarter-note is a quarter note, regardless of tempo.
+In "beat" time, a quarter-note is a quarter note, regardless of tempo.
 MIDI consists only of arrangement data, and so it is possible to arrange a MIDI sequence and later increase or decrease the tempo.
 Just like musicians playing from a score, the arrangement's tempo will increase, but the musical expression and timbre will remain largely unchanged.

 When recording audio, the performers are recorded in real-time subject to the players' own tempo and interpretation of the music.
 And once recorded, you cannot easily change the tempo of the recording.
-Once audio is recorded, it requires quite extensive processing and manipulation to change the tempo ... and even more so if you don't want the pitch to change as well (i.e. the "chipmunk" effect)
+Once audio is recorded, it requires quite extensive processing and manipulation to change the tempo ... and even more so if you don't want the pitch to change as well ( i.e. the "chipmunk" effect )